Paying Rent Into Board Involves a Special Request Due to Maintenance Concerns | Case in Point Paralegal Services

 The Law

-If a tenant withholds rent in an effort to manipulate a landlord into addressing maintenance issues, the tenant does so improperly and unlawfully.
-Rather than wrongfully withholding rent, the tenant may lawfully submit a Tenant Application About Maintenance (Form T6) to the Landlord Tenant Board and the tenant may also apply to the Landlord Tenant Board to remit rent that becomes due to the Landlord Tenant Board instead of to the landlord.
+A tenant that withholds rent as a means to urge the landlord to make repairs or otherwise remedy perceived maintenance concerns does so improperly and unlawfully.
+Instead of withholding rent, upon submitting a Tenant Application About Maintenance (Form T6) to the Landlord Tenant Board, the tenant may apply to the Landlord Tenant Board to submit rent payments to the Landlord Tenant Board rather than the landlord.

-The Haran v Westover, 2021 CanLII 101368 and O.C. v.
+The cases of Haran v Westover, 2021 CanLII 101368, O.C. v.
 J.M.2018 CanLII 86120, D.P.J. v.
-A.C.2011 CanLII 26905 cases, among many others, address the improper conduct of withholding rent by a tenant.
-Specifically, in Haran, O.C., and D.P.J., the Landlord Tenant Board respectively stated:
+A.C.2011 CanLII 26905, among others, address the impropriety of the withholding of rent by a tenant.
+Specifically, per Haran, O.C., and D.P.J., the Landlord Tenant Board said:

 14. It is important to note that the Act does not provide any authority to the tenants to withhold rent payments in order to compel specific performance by a landlord. ...